iiasa/Condor_run_R/configuring.md

 # Configuring the Condor submit scripts

+To set up a configuration file, copy the code block between *snippy snappy* lines from the chosen submit script (either `Condor_run_basic.R` or `Condor_run.R`) into your clipboard, and save it to a file with an `.R` extension (e.g. `config.R`).
+The configuration settings use R syntax, so using an `.R` extension will provide syntax highlighting if you are using a good text editor or RStudio.
+Please carefully read the comments for each setting and customize as required.

+Note that further optional configuration settings exist (below the *snippy snappy* block in the submit script) that you may wish to add to your configuration file and adjust to your requirements.
+These concern configuration settings with default values that will work for most people.

+IIASA GLOBIOM developers should instead start from a ready-made configuration located in the GLOBIOM Trunk at `R/sample_config.R`.
+Note that that configuration assumes that your current working directory is at the root of the GLOBIOM working copy when you invoke via `Rscript`.
+For more information, see the GLOBIOM wiki [here](https://github.com/iiasa/GLOBIOM/wiki/Running-scenarios-in-parallel-on-Limpopo#configuration).

 In path values, use '/' as directory separator.
 Paths are relative to the current working directory unless otherwise indicated.